renchsan/Soundcloud-Rap-Name-Generator/README.md

 # Soundcloud-Rap-Name-Generator

-A simple Android app to randomly generate you new Soundcloud rapper name
+A simple Android app to randomly generate your new Soundcloud rapper name